Digital identity: Digital death

 Digital death is the phenomenon of people continuing to have Internet accounts after their deaths.
 This results in several ethical issues concerning how the information stored by the deceased person may be used or stored or given to the family members.
-It also may result in confusion due to automated social media features such as birthday reminders, as well as uncertainty about the deceased person's willingness to pass their personal information to the third party.
+It also may result in confusion due to automated social media features such as birthday reminders, as well as uncertainty about the deceased person's willingness to pass their personal information to a third party.
 Many social media platforms do not have clear policies about digital death.
-There are many companies that secure digital identities after death or legally pass those on to the deceased people's families.
+Many companies secure digital identities after death or legally pass those on to the deceased people's families.
+Some companies will also provide options for digital identity erasure after death.
+Facebook/Meta is a clear-cut example of a company that provides digital options after death.
+Descendants or friends of the deceased individual can let Facebook know about the death and have all of their previous digital activity removed.
+Digital activity is but not limited to messages, photos, posts, comments, reactions, stories, archived history, etc. Furthermore, the entire Facebook account will be deleted upon request.